isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_March.rst

 **Use MAFtools R package**

 There is a package in R designed for the analysis of MAF files.
 It has a lot of cool features that allow one to summarize, analyze and visualize MAF files.
-Let's explore our controlled-access MAF data from BigQuery using the maftools packages.
+Let's explore the TCGA-LAML project data we queried in the controlled-access MAF table in BigQuery using the maftools packages.

 .. code-block:: r